 - Teaching Arrangements

-This paper centres around a 9-day practical, on-campus course held in Christchurch, New Zealand, on the 21–29 March 2019 (to be confirmed).
+This paper centres around a 9-day practical, on-campus course held in Christchurch, New Zealand, Thursday 9th March - Friday 17th March 2023.

 - Graduate Attributes Emphasised